mozilla/socialapi-dev/docs/socialAPI.md

 **iconURL**
 > String, required.
 If supplied, specifies the URL to a 16x16 pixel image used for the status icon.
+The iconURL can be a data url with encoded image to avoid additional http requests. (e.g. "data:image/png;base64,...data...")

 **portrait**
 > String, optional.
 If supplied, specifies the URL to a 48x48 pixel image of the user.
+The portrait can be a data url with encoded image to avoid additional http requests.

 **userName**
 > String, required.
 Account name displayed with the portrait in the provider menu.